 NOTE: To be eligible to participate in the programmes below, clients need to be referred to the Occupational Therapy department by a member of the multidisciplinary team from their respective Community Health Centre, the Occupational Therapy Department will assess for suitable recovery focused group interventions and make recommendations;

-The Wexford Mental Health Services Sports Programme originated in 2007 and now comprises of weekly physical activity interventions ongoing throughout the year, including circuit training, aerobic and soccer and basketball group, periodic interventions such FAI coaching, Tag Rugby, outdoor adventure days and group holidays and a psychoeducational programme that vary in approach and project partners and co-produced interventions as well as participating in wider community and educational forums.
+The Wexford Mental Health Services Sports Programme originated in 2007 and now comprises of weekly physical activity interventions ongoing throughout the year, including circuit training and weekly team sports together with periodic interventions such FAI coaching, Tag Rugby, outdoor adventure days.
+There are also group holidays and a psychoeducational programme that vary in approach and project partners and co-produced interventions as well as participating in wider community and educational forums.
 Our key partners include Ollie Gogherty, St Joseph’s Community Sports Hall, Sports Active Wexford, HSE amongst many other community partners.

 The music exploration officer is a recent programme, commenced in November 2016 with the employment of Emily Redmond local well known professional musician.
 The role of the project is to promote recovery be enabling access to, engagement in and exposure to music and music related events for wide range of individuals predominantly within Wexford County based receiving services from the rehabilitation and community sectors of the Wexford/Waterford Mental Health Services.

 INDIVIDUAL PLACEMENT & SUPPORT (IPS) EMPLOYMENT SPECIALIST PROGRAMME